-When the network interface has several IP addresses, you can specify the address using the dynamic parameter local_subnet (see section see section 25.2.4 Displaying more parameters).
+When the network interface has several IP addresses, you can specify the address using the dynamic parameter local_subnet (see chapter 18 Managing dynamic parameters).

 Only IPv4 addresses are supported.
 The address format to be entered as a dynamic parameter value is as follows: aaa.bbb.ccc.ddd/xx.
 If the subnet mask is omitted by entering only aaa.bbb.ccc.ddd, the address will correspond to aaa.bbb.ccc.ddd/32.